Celebrating 50 years of "2001: A Space Odyssey"

-By: Legacy.com Staff
+By: Legacy Staff

-Arthur C. Clarke was a scientific visionary, recluse, and writer of more than 100 books, including Childhood's End and Rendezvous with Rama.
+Arthur C. Clarke was a scientific visionary, recluse, and writer of more than 100 books, including "Childhood's End" and "Rendezvous with Rama."
 He served on the British Interplanetary Society and predicted numerous innovations to come, including satellite telecommunications and man landing on the moon.
-Yet he's best remembered for 2001: A Space Odyssey— a collaboration with director Stanley Kubrick for which he simultaneously wrote the screen story and novel.
+Yet he's best remembered for "2001: A Space Odyssey" — a collaboration with director Stanley Kubrick for which he simultaneously wrote the screen story and novel.
 Why is it this film, and not his other works, that we so remember him for?

 The project began in 1964, when Kubrick and Clarke embarked on a mission to create a serious, well-researched look at man's destiny in space, one that ditched the typical sci-fi tropes (such as green aliens and flying saucers) in favor of actual science, with the goal of enabling humanity to reflect on its relative insignificance in the universe.
-After a series of meetings with Kubrick, Clarke settled in New York's Chelsea Hotel to write a work based on his short story The Sentinel about an alien landmark discovered on the Moon.
+After a series of meetings with Kubrick, Clarke settled in New York's Chelsea Hotel to write a work based on his short story "The Sentinel," about an alien landmark discovered on the Moon.
 Over the four difficult years that followed (not the four months Clarke had anticipated) that story was whittled down and made ever more abstract — narration erased, aliens made invisible — until a simple three-part story emerged.
 Once the book was completed, Clarke had to wait for years to publish it — without being able to take other projects or receive compensation — until the movie was finished, as he'd agreed with Kubrick that the works should be released simultaneously.

-More than forty years have passed since the film 2001 emerged into a world whose landscape was changing in ways just as incredible and confusing as the film itself.
+Fifty years have passed since the film "2001" emerged into a world whose landscape was changing in ways just as incredible and confusing as the film itself.
 Controversial and inspiring, the movie is remembered for its often-wordless, extremely serious, and mystically wondrous portrayal of the future.
 It remains unchallenged as one of the greatest works of science in art, and as the years have passed, its legend as one of the greatest films of all time continues to grow.
 Today, almost all science fiction films have come from its visionary womb.
-Star Wars, Aliens, Star Trek— their spaceships, atmosphere, and technology are all borrowed from the groundwork established in 2001.
+"Star Wars," "Aliens," "Star Trek" — their spaceships, atmosphere, and technology are all borrowed from the groundwork established in "2001."

 Why has such a strange, baffling movie remained so cherished?
 Perhaps because though the pacing might be slow by today's roller-coaster standards, the special effects are still impressive.
 Perhaps because the ending is still enigmatic, still a mystery.
 Perhaps Hal, the robot artificial intelligence who calmly destroys the entire crew of the Discovery except for David Bowman, still terrifies as a real possibility.
 Perhaps the movie still reminds us of our future, even today.

-Perhaps we can step back and learn from what Arthur C. Clarke, a man who escaped to Sri Lanka for much of his life to write and dream, can still teach us.
-2001: A Space Odyssey is a journey backwards to mankind's origins, as well as forward to the rebirth of a new humanity.
+Perhaps we can step back and learn from Arthur C. Clarke, a man who escaped to Sri Lanka for much of his life to write and dream.
+"2001: A Space Odyssey" is a journey backwards to mankind's origins, as well as forward to the rebirth of a new humanity.
 The film allows us to witness something new instead of preaching to us.
-This is the legacy of Clarke, and also of his most memorable work, 2001.
+This is the legacy of Clarke, who died in 2008 (nine years after Kubrick), and also of his most memorable work, "2001."
 It is, like the alien presence in the film, a monolith that reaches out.
 We need the film's perspective, now more than ever.